JanKolo04/cardcollection/README.md

 # cardcollection
-Card collection tracker from Hearthstone
+Card collection tracker from World of WarCraft